qzyse2017/goodProblems/git.md

 here the ```<url>``` is the url for the origin repo and ```branch``` arg stands for the branch name in remote repo and ```single-branch``` is for your local directory.

 ## Is it necessary to ignore ```.gitignore``` file itself?
-Have be curious about this problem for a long time, in my opinion, ```.gitignore``` file may contain some files which I use just for myself and anyone else will not use it, so it should be visible to myself only. but at the other hand, if some other developer maintain a repository with me at the same time, then some generated files should be ignored and it should be known to everyone participated in developing.
-But what if some files are only needed to be ignored ny myself?
-I found GitHub's help page gives a good solution as below
+Have been curious about this problem for a long time, in my opinion, ```.gitignore``` file may contain some files which I use just for myself and anyone else will not use it, so it should be visible to myself only. but at the other hand, if some other developer maintain a repository with me at the same time, then some generated files should be ignored and it should be known to everyone participated in developing.
+But what if some files are only needed to be ignored by myself?
+I found [GitHub's help page](https://help.github.com/articles/ignoring-files/#explicit-repository-excludes) gives a good solution as below

 > If you don't want to create a .gitignore file to share with others, you can create rules that are not committed with the  repository.
 You can use this technique for locally-generated files that you don't expect other users to generate, such as
 > files created by your editor.